nttgin/BGPalerter/docs/configuration.md

 #### monitorAS

-This monitor will listen for all announcements produced by the monitored Autonomous Systems and will detect when a prefix, which is not in the monitored prefixes list, is announced.
+This monitor will listen for all announcements produced by the monitored Autonomous Systems and for all the announcements involving any of the monitored prefixes (independently from who is announcing them) and it will trigger an alert if any of the announcements is RPKI invalid or not covered by ROAs (optional).

-This is useful if you want to be alerted in case your AS starts announcing something you didn't intend to announce (e.g. misconfiguration, typo).
+This monitor is particularly useful while you are deploying RPKI since it will let you know if any of your announcements are invalid, and after RPKI deployment, in order to be sure that all future BGP configuration will be covered by ROAs.

 > Example: